puppetlabs/puppet-gatling-jenkins-plugin/README.md

 Puppet Gatling Jenkins Plugin
 ================================

-A Jenkins plugin that extends the gatling library
+A Jenkins plugin that post-processes gatling simulation data to generate useful reports for Puppet